-With the average UK business spending almost £4,000 a year on energy, there’s never been a better time for companies to take a good look at their gas and electric usage and find quick and easy ways to reduce their bills.
+With the average UK small business spending over £3,500 on energy last year, there’s never been a better time for companies to take a good look at their gas and electric usage and find quick and easy ways to reduce their bills.

 Becoming energy aware (and energy smart) can not only help businesses boost their bottom line, it can also dramatically reduce their carbon footprint – making for a more profitable, greener company all round.